raspberrypi/style-guide/style-guide.md

 *   GitHub
 *   GNU – the GNU Project.
 A recursive acronym: GNU is not UNIX.
 *   GNU Linux
-*   Google – Google trademark.
+*   Google – Alphabet trademark.
 Google's guidelines say you may not use the trademark as a verb, but common usage says we can ignore them wholesale on this.
 It's in the OED.
 That's good enough for me.
 *   GPIO – general-purpose input/output.
 Outside materials which are explicitly educative, there shouldn't ever be a need to expand this.
 *   GPIO Zero – GPIO Zero is the name of the project, but gpiozero is an acceptable alternative when referring to the module
 *   GPU – graphics processing unit
 *   grade – for school grades (USA), spell out first through ninth grade and use figures for 10th grade or higher.
 Try to keep a consistent format for ranges (see [Numerals and numbers](https://github.com/raspberrypilearning/style-guide/blob/master/style-guide.md#numerals-and-numbers) above).
 *   gram – see g
 *   grey – not gray (unless writing for a US audience)
-*   grown-up - the noun takes a hyphen; it isn't _grownup_
+*   grown-up – the noun takes a hyphen; it isn't _grownup_
 *   GSM – Global System for Mobile Communications
 *   GStreamer
 *   guestbook